Turret lathe: Semi-automatic

 Sometimes machines similar to those above, but with power feeds and automatic turret-indexing at the end of the return stroke, are called "semi-automatic turret lathes".
 This nomenclature distinction is blurry and not consistently observed.
 The term "turret lathe" encompasses them all.
 During the 1860s, when semi-automatic turret lathes were developed, they were sometimes called "automatic".
 What we today would call "automatics", that is, fully automatic machines, had not been developed yet.
 During that era both manual and semi-automatic turret lathes were sometimes called "screw machines", although we today reserve that term for fully automatic machines.

 Automatic

 During the 1870s through 1890s, the mechanically automated "automatic" turret lathe was developed and disseminated.
 These machines can execute many part-cutting cycles without human intervention.
 Thus the duties of the operator, which were already greatly reduced by the manual turret lathe, were even further reduced, and productivity increased.
 These machines use cams to automate the sliding and indexing of the turret and the opening and closing of the chuck.
 Thus, they execute the part-cutting cycle somewhat analogously to the way in which an elaborate cuckoo clock performs an automated theater show.
 Small- to medium-sized automatic turret lathes are usually called "screw machines" or "automatic screw machines", while larger ones are usually called "automatic chucking lathes", "automatic chuckers", or "chuckers".

-Machine tools of the "automatic" variety, which in the pre-computer era meant mechanically automated, had already reached a highly advanced state by World War I.
+Such machine tools of the "automatic" variety, which in the pre-computer era meant mechanically automated, had already reached a highly advanced state by World War I.